 - Educational quality is ensured through a system of accreditation.
 This system evaluates programs relative to standards and guidelines developed by the national communities of interest.
 Entry level competence is ensured by a combination of curricula standards, national accreditation, and national standard testing.”

-The EMS Division continues to work to make this vision a reality in the District of Columbia.
+The EMS Program continues to work to make this vision a reality in the District of Columbia.